scalar-labs/scalar-kubernetes/docs/AKSScalarTerraformDeploymentGuide.md

-# How to create Azure AKS with scalar-terraform
+# How to Create a Kubernetes cluster in Azure AKS with scalar-terraform

-This document shows how to create Azure Kubernetes Service (AKS) along with a virtual network, a bastion host, and database resources using Terraform scripts.
+This document shows how to create a Kubernetes cluster in Azure Kubernetes Service (AKS) along with a virtual network, a bastion host, and database resources using Terraform scripts.

 The Terraform scripts for creating resources with [scalar-terraform](https://github.com/scalar-labs/scalar-terraform) are available in a separate repository:  [scalar-terraform-examples](https://github.com/scalar-labs/scalar-terraform-examples).